iamshadmirza/TheNextBigWriter/flutter/flutter-provider/state-management-in-flutter-using-provider-Part2.md

 # State Management in Flutter using Provider: Part 2

-In the previous [article](https://suresh.hashnode.dev/state-management-in-flutter-using-provider-part-1-cke8vk1cb00iny0s11lu933ch), we have discussed the problem of using `setState` to update the app's state in the moderate or complex app.
+In the previous [article](https://suresh.hashnode.dev/state-management-in-flutter-using-provider-part-1-cke8vk1cb00iny0s11lu933ch), we have discussed the problem of using `setState` to update the app's state in the moderate or complex app, This part will cover the solution to those problems.
+Let's start.

 ## What we are going to learn in this article